MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Disables data synchronization in Google Chrome.
+  Disables data synchronization in Microsoft Edge.
 This policy also prevents the sync consent prompt from appearing.

 This policy disables cloud synchronization only and has no impact on the [RoamingProfileSupportEnabled](#roamingprofilesupportenabled) policy.